wenzhixin/bootstrap-table/site/docs/extensions/export.md

 - **Detail:**

-   set `true` to export the table footer.
+   Set `true` to export the table footer.

 - **Default:** `false`